thesoulseizure/Material-Hardness-Oxidation-Prediction/README.md

 ## Acknowledgments
 - Data sourced from *"Experimental Studies of Stellite-6 Hardfaced Layer on Ferrous Materials by TIG Surfacing Process"* (IOP Conf.
 Ser.: Mater.
 Sci.
 Eng., 2020).
-- Project updated and deployed on May 26, 2025.